RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-validator/README.md

   * monitor
   * passive

-For each Avro schema under `commons` folder checks:
+For each Avro schema under `commons` folder checks if:
 - in case of `ENUM`
   * the `namespace` differs from null and it is a lowercase string dot separated without numeric
   * the `name` matches the .avsc file name and it is an UpperCamelCase string
-  * the is documentation
+  * there is documentation
   * `symbols` match UPPER_CASE format
-  * it contains the `UNKNOWN` symbol
+  * the `UNKNOWN` symbol is present
 - in case of `RECORD`
   * the `namespace` differs from null and it is a lowercase string dot separated without numeric
   * the `name` matches the .avsc file name and it is an UpperCamelCase string
-  * it contains fields
+  * fields is not empty
   * the `field name` is a lowerCamelCase string and does not contain string such as `value`, `Value`, `val` and `Val`.
-  * schemas under `active` folder have `time` and `timeCompleted`, do not have a field named `timeReceived`
+  * schemas under `active` folder have `time` and `timeCompleted` fields, and do not contain a field named `timeReceived`
-  * schemas under `monitor` folder have `time`, do not have a field named either `timeCompleted` or `timeReceived`
+  * schemas under `monitor` folder have `time` field, and do not contain a field named either `timeCompleted` or `timeReceived`
-  * schemas under `passive` folder have `time` and `timeReceived`, do not have a field named `timeCompleted`
+  * schemas under `passive` folder have `time` and `timeReceived` fields, and do not have a field named `timeCompleted`
   * the record and any provided fields are documented
   * `ENUM` fields have `UNKNOWN` as `default` value
   * `nullable`/`optional` fields have `null` as default value

 The validation process generates a field name collision summary.
-It is shown to the end user only in case of collisions.
+It is shown to the end user only in presence of collisions.

-Upon rule violation, the end user is notfied with a message explaining how to fix the issue.
+Upon rule violation, the end user is notified with a message explaining how to fix it.

 ## How to use